bharath12345/bharath12345.github.io/_posts/2013-07-10-the-visual-display-of-quantitative-information.md

 category: posts
 ---

-For the last couple of years I have been in search of simpler theories in Data Visualization.
-To educate myself on the fundamentals.
+For the last couple of years I have been in search of theories in Data Visualization.
+Educate myself on the fundamentals.
 My search has taken me to many books and blogs.
 But none as remarkable as Edward Tufte [book](http://www.amazon.com/The-Visual-Display-Quantitative-Information/dp/0961392142) seminal work on the subject.
 This is a short refresher of the core concepts.
 Even as I write for myself, it may be of some use to a passing busy programmer.

 * Graphical Excellence: that which gives a viewer maximum ideas in shortest time with least ink in the smallest space
 * Graphical excellence is nearly always multivariate.
 Charts depicting behavior of two variables with respect to each other are always more insightful than simple time-series or progression graphs